Friday, June 12, 2015

 What is this trend?
 Why did it start?
 Where is it going?
 As I noted in an earlier posting, our generation became enthused with paraphernalia early on.
 Drug use had its own set of carefully crafted accessories, and of course, every college student had to have the killer stereo system.
 We talked brand names of amps and speakers, and dB levels and wow and flutter and how many grams our turntables were tracking.
 You were supposed to care about this shit, and if you didn't, you were an idiot.

-Even then, the bicycle thing went nuts.
+Even back then, the bicycle thing went nuts.
 You couldn't just ride an English 3-speed with fenders.
 Oh, no. It had to be a fenderless 10-speed with a hunched-over racing position and narrow bendable rims - so practical for daily riding, yet it marked you as a "serious" rider.

 Our generation found status in expertism.
 We had to be professionals or experts in every aspect of our lives.
-Our food and wine had to be gourmet, our coffee top notch.
+Our food and wine had to be gourmet, our coffee top-notch.
 And when we became parents, well, we cracked the books and became "expert" at that - or so we thought (a generation of youngsters begs to disagree).

 And that right there is the problem with the expertism movement.
-It is utterly and totally fraudlent.
+It is utterly and totally fraudulent.
 It is just a marketing ploy to get you to spend money on things you don't need to spend money on.
 To get you to feel inadequate about things in your life and to seek status by going expert.

 Take home appliances.
 For years, a basic washing machine was like $200 new.
 They came in one color, white.
 It was an appliance and as the name implies, a useful machine that is not designed for status or style.
-But today, these same machines come in a number of colors and of course the "expert" stainless steel, and can run the gamut from $350 to $2000, depending on how far up the expert curve you want to travel.
+But today, these same machines come in a number of colors - and of course the "expert" stainless steel - and can run the gamut from $350 to $2000, depending on how far up the expert curve you want to travel.

 Do you get a better wash from this experience?
 Do these expensive machines last longer?
 No, of course not.
 Most appliances last about 15 years, regardless of whether they are the el-cheapo stripper model or the flashy front-end loader with all the "features" (by the way, has anyone out there every used any of the cycles on their washer other than "regular"?
 I thought so).